Manasseh in the Bible

 Verse ConceptsArnonBeyond JordanReuben Gad And Half Manasseh

-Manasseh was twelve years old when he began to reign, and he reigned fifty-five years in Jerusalem.
-The name of his mother [was] Hephzibah.
+Manasseh was twelve years old when he began to reign; and he reigned fifty-five years in Jerusalem; and his mother's name was Hephzibah.

 Verse ConceptsJerusalem, History Of50 To 70 YearsAge When CrownedMothers Of Kings